google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

   media-fragments:
     - The Media Fragments API is supported on most platforms, but not on iOS.
     - Make sure Range Requests are supported by your server.
 Range Requests are enabled by default on most servers, but some hosting services may turn them off.
-  multiple-formats:
-    - MP4 and WebM are <a href='//en.wikipedia.org/wiki/Container_formats' title='Wikipedia article about media file container formats'>container formats</a>.
-MP4 stores audio using AAC compression and video using H.264; WebM uses VP9 and Opus.
-      Check out <a href='//www.xiph.org/video/vid1.shtml' title='Highly entertaining and informative video guide to digital video'>A Digital Media Primer for Geeks</a> to find out more about how video and audio work on the web.
   dont-overflow:
     - Don't force element sizing that results in an aspect ratio different from the original video.
 Squashed or stretched looks bad.